Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • Maintain firewood, leaves, and waste stacks far from your house to prevent chipmunks from starting tunneling behind the stack, and perhaps underneath the structure.

-• Allowing trees, bushes, or other plants to stretch continually from forested areas towards your residence can attract chipmunks.
+• Allowing trees, bushes, or other plants to stretch continually from forested areas toward your residence can attract chipmunks.

 2. Trapping And Releasing